Traditional Swedish clothing is a hugely important part of Sweden’s culture, even today.

 Sweden is an absolutely beautiful place to explore.
 However, due to its harsh winters and long summer, it is best to dress practically for a day in this country.
 When getting dressed for most days in Sweden, it is also important to layer on the clothes, so you are prepared for any weather situation.

 Besides the practical side of things though, the fashion in Sweden can be considered minimalist but very in line with what you would see in other western countries.
-Don’t forget that this is the country that brought us H&M, after all, so you’ve probably found yourself wearing Swedish clothing in your day to day life!
+Don’t forget that this is the country that brought us one of the world’s most famous Swedish clothing brands, H&M, so you’ve probably found yourself wearing Swedish clothing in your day to day life!

 Although traditional clothing is no longer worn every day, the national costumes and others like them are worn for special events and festivals still to this day.
 The Royal Family wears the national costume each year, excluding men.